joshuami/joshuami.github.io/_posts/2019-06-28-chasing-core-drupal-8-7-update-difficult.md

 1. `gco master` (`git checkout master`)
 2. `lando latest` (The following commands run from the project root.)
    1. `mkdir -p /app/artifacts`
    2. `rm -f /app/artifacts/database.tar.gz`
    3. `terminus backup:get portlandor.dev --element=database --to=/app/artifacts/database.tar.gz` (We use Pantheon for our hosting, but all the big Drupal hosts have similar commands you can run.)
    4. `database: cd /app && /helpers/sql-import.sh artifacts/database.tar.gz`
    5. `drush cr -y`
 3. `lando refresh` (This command gives us a clean starting point with our database.)
    1. `composer install`
    2. `drush cr -y`
    3. `drush updb -y`
    4. `drush cim -y`
    5. `drush core:cron -y`
    6. `drush cr -y`
    7. `npm -C /app/web/themes/custom/$theme run build:dev` (This last command will vary depending on whether you compile your theme with something like Webpack or Gulp.)

 You can see why we turned these into commands.
 I can't tell you how many times I have seen one of these steps skipped and the resulting build just fails.
 Usually from a configuration conflict or an entity update that didn't happen as it should.

 ### Once you have updated your composer.json

 1. `lando cupex` (This is kinda a goofy little shorthand I came up.)
    1. `composer update` (Yes, I just update it all and I do so pretty regularly.)
    2. `drush updb -y` (Runs all your update and post-update hooks which changes the database.)
    3. `drush cex -y` (This is the shorthand for config-export and it takes all those database changes and writes them to config.)
 2. `gaa` (`git add -A` is my preferred way to deal with automation like this as it just grabs every change and I can see those changes in my editor.)
-3. `gcmsg "My commit message"` (This commmand is so much less verbose and easy to type than `git commit -m "My commmit message"`.
+3. `gcmsg "My commit message"` (This command is so much less verbose and easier to type than `git commit -m "My commit message"`.
 We include our Jira issue IDs in the message to tie it all back to our sprint board.)
 4. `git push -u origin $branch-id` (I think there is shorthand for this that I just haven't taken the time to learn.
 Yeah... me too.)

 And here is where the magic happens and we let our GitHub and CircleCI integration take over and build our multidev environment for automated (Behat) and manual testing.
 QA still catches a lot, so we haven't stopped doing it.
-Our CirleCI scripts are pretty much using the same set of commands to build our artifacts that get pushed to our servers on Pantheon.
+Our CircleCI scripts are pretty much using the same set of commands to build our artifacts that get pushed to our servers on Pantheon.

 ## It took six smaller builds to finally get to 8.7

 You read that correct.
 I had to incrementally update a lot of "small" things and get all those patches to apply cleanly before the final build would give me a site that had no errors and passing tests.
 That means I had to repeat the "*latest* > *refresh* > *change some things* > *cupex* > *push to origin*" over and over.
 Developing in PHP is so much like developing in Javascript now!
 Write some recipes and compile!
 Sigh.

-Funny story... after working on this upgrade off an on for a month, and having a build that worked in our dev site, our build process was haulted by a system outage upstream.  `¯\_(ツ)_/¯`.
+Funny story... after working on this upgrade off an on for a month, and having a build that worked in our dev site, our build process was halted by a system outage upstream.  `¯\_(ツ)_/¯`.

 ## Was it worth it